jnesong/LabHomeSample/README.md

  <details>
   <summary> Lines 13-17 </summary>
-    <p> Initializes state for data the user dynamically interacts with through the React Hook useState. </p>
+    <p> Initializes state for the lab data the user dynamically interacts with throughout the application, via the React Hook useState. </p>
 </details>

  <details>